Data Files Support

 Note

-If your glob patterns use paths, you must use a forward slash (/) as the path separator, even if you are on Windows.
-Setuptools automatically converts slashes to appropriate platform-specific separators at build time.
+If your glob patterns use paths, you must use a forward slash (/) as the path separator, even if you are on Windows. setuptools automatically converts slashes to appropriate platform-specific separators at build time.

 Important